chozabu/WebScriptRS/README.md

 #Webkit Plugin for Retroshare

-This embeds webkit in a plugin page, along with the startings of a javascript bridge Still some way to go to be handy, but enough is implemented for simple broadcast chat functionality
+This embeds webkit in a plugin page, along with the startings of a javascript bridge Still some way to go to be handy, So far it can broadcast, and perhaps send targeted messages implemented features include
+-broadcast chat
+-three.js circle... thing

 ## Usage: